michaelli00/CMSC412/exam-notes/midterm2.md

 3. use processor id to access global table
 4. reenable preemption/interrupts

-Suppose a processor ahs a memory area to itself, then per processor info can be stored there and accessed efficiently
+Suppose a processor has a memory area to itself, then per processor info can be stored there and accessed efficiently

 - If the entire operation is one instruction then we don't need to disable preemption
 - concurrent access to this area is not possible since per-cpu area is not accessible to other processors
 - We use `fs` or `gs` segments to accomplish this

+Segments are loaded into processors as indexes into **Global Descriptor Table (GDT)**.
+The GDT is a per-processor data structure shared by all processors

+- To make per-cpu work, need to switch to per-cpu GDTs that are identical except for segment descriptor at a particular index
+- Each user process has an entry in GDT that refers to its **Local Desceriptor Table (LDT)** and defines `cs`, `ds`, `ss`, `es`, `fs`, `gs` for the user process